jkchisolm/turborepo-fullstack-starter/README.md

-# shadcn/ui monorepo template

-This template is for creating a monorepo with shadcn/ui.
+# Fullstack Turborepo Template (Nest.JS + Next.JS + ShadCN + Prisma)

+This is a template for creating a full-stack application within a Turborepo.
+It contains a Nest.JS API and a Next.JS frontend, with Shadcn + Tailwind V4 for styling, Prisma for database interaction, and Better-Auth for authentication.

+Credit to shadcn for the initial Shadcn + Next.JS monorepo template, which this extends from.

 ## Usage